Joe Burrow Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 Recent Performances

-- Burrow has thrown for 801 yards (267.0 ypg), completing 73.9% of his passes and recording seven touchdown passes and three interceptions over his last three games.
+- Burrow has thrown for 801 yards (267.0 ypg) to lead Cincinnati, completing 73.9% of his passes and tossing seven touchdown passes and three interceptions over his last three appearances.

 Burrow's Cincinnati Teammates